 Knowing and Loving your Digital Camera

-This six-week, introductory short course team taught by Les and Andrey Walkling provides a thorough introduction to your digital camera and the ‘art of capturing what you see and feel’.
-We meet for two and a half hours each week and undertake focussed exercises (both in-class and between classes) to help you practice and consolidate your learning.
-Sessions 2, 4 and 6 commence with a review of your work supported by detailed feedback on your progress.
-Digital SLR, advanced mirrorless cameras and all levels of experience are catered for, and the class size is strictly limited to twelve people plus two instructors to maximise individual attention.
-Topics include:
+This six-week, introductory short course, team taught by Les and Andrey Walkling provides a thorough introduction to your digital camera and the ‘art of capturing what you see and feel’.
+Participants meet for two and a half hours each week and undertake focussed exercises (both in-class and between classes) to help you practice and consolidate your learning.
+Sessions 3 and 6 commence with a review of your work supported by detailed feedback on your progress.
+Digital SLR, advanced mirrorless cameras and all levels of experience are catered for, and the class size is limited to a maximum of fifteen people plus two instructors to maximise individual attention.

 Dates and Times

 Semester 1 2019: 11 March, 18 March, 25 March, 1 April, 8 April, 15 April

 Image: Les Walkling, The nature of things

 *In registering to participate in this event, you acknowledge you will enter an area where photography, audio, and video recording may occur.

 By entering the event premises, you consent to interview(s), photography, audio recording, video recording and its/their release, publication, exhibition, or reproduction to be used for news, web casts, promotional purposes, telecasts, advertising, inclusion on websites, social media, or any other purpose by CCP and its affiliates and representatives.
 Images, photos and/or videos may be used to promote similar CCP events in the future, highlight the event and exhibit the capabilities of CCP.
 You release CCP, its officers and employees, and each and all persons involved from any liability connected with the taking, recording, digitising, or publication and use of interviews, photographs, computer images, video and/or or sound recordings.